MCJack123/FRIB-Quadrupole-Code/README.md

 Requires a Raspberry Pi Pico mounted on a [Pimoroni Pico Display Pack 2.8"](https://shop.pimoroni.com/products/pico-display-pack-2-8).
 Building requires the Pico SDK, Pico SDK Extras, and Pimoroni Pico libraries.

 Use buttons A/B to select the row, and X/Y to adjust the value.

+## pico-i2c-driver
+Final program to adapt USB serial data to I2C.
+Use CMake and the Pico SDK to build.
+Flash the built UF2 using the BOOT button.

+## Initial-Distribution-Board
+KiCAD PCB files for the first design of the distribution board, before integration with the power splitter and phase shifter.
+Production files for JLCPCB are included in `production/`.